Sandboxed network interfaces using (unprivileged) unshare

 In practice, you will have two shells opened (possibly in two terminals), one corresponding to each machine.
 The filesystem of both machines is still your nominal filesystem, which is usually useful for experiments.

-Here is how to do it, first open two shells/terminals and type the command
+Here is how to do it, in a shell, first write the command

 unshare -rn

-unshare creates two namespaces, one for each shell, but these namespaces are anonymous.
+The two namespaces are anonymous.
 To reference an anonymous namespace, you can reference it by the PID of one application in that namespace.
 Therefore we will execute the command

 echo $$